ilhan007/ui5con-web-component/docs/3_Develop_Tokenizer.md

 <br>

 - **`Tokenizer.css`**

-By default, for each component property an equivalent attribute is supported.
-Attributes have the same names as properties, but in kebab-case, e.g **`showAll`** property is equivalent of **`show-all`** attribute.
-That's why below we use the attribute to apply our styles.
+**Note:** for each property an equivalent attribute is supported - with the same name, but hyphenated, e.g **`showAll`** property is equivalent of **`show-all`** attribute.
+So, setting the prop and the attr is the same for our component state and this is handled internally by the UI5Element.
+We always use attributes to apply styles, as only attrbiutes can be set in HTML markup (props can be set only programmatically).

 <br>